TheFreezeTeam/TheFreezeTeamBlog/Source/TheFreezeTeamBlog/input/posts/StevenTCramer/2022/08/25/RunWebServerInTest.md

     - Kestrel
     - test
   Image: AI-Train.png
-  Description: Launch your dotnet web app from your integration tests
+  Description: "Launch your dotnet web app from your integration tests"
-  Excerpt: How to launch your fully functional dotnet web application from your integration test.
+  Excerpt: "How to launch your fully functional dotnet web application from your integration test."
   Author: Steven T. Cramer
 ---